Teniophobia – The Fear or Disgust of Tapeworms

 What Are the Symptoms of Teniophobia?

 No one wants to get infected with tapeworms.
 It’s normal and recommended to take basic precautions to avoid food contamination.
-However, Teniophobia sufferers take extreme measures to make sure they are never exposed to tapeworms.
-These include:
+However, those with teniophobia take extreme measures to make sure they are never exposed to tapeworms.
+These may include:

-Here are the tell-tale signs that you have this phobia:
+Here are the telltale signs that you may have this phobia:

 Physical Symptoms